by Lisa Reichelt, M.Ed., Parent Coach

 - Encourage them to exercise school spirit by participating in extra-curricular activities (identifying with your school strengthens your peer relationships and encourages better grades).

 - Watch movies and read books that portray characters who were successful in school and life because of education (ex.
 The Blind Side, Dead Poets Society)

-The holiday season has so much to offer family life.
+The holiday season leads to school success and has so much to offer family life.
 Use the lessons of beautiful music, gift giving and family traditions as a way to improve your child’s success in school.
 These are easy ways to enhance your daily life and become an even better “champion” for your child.